rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A modal window disables user interaction with the main window but keeps it visible.

+### Model

+A domain-specific data structure for co-locating related information e.g. a person class that has properties for name and age.

 ### MUI

 The team that develops and maintains [Material UI](#material-ui), amongst other